-Stephanie Nistler is the Executive Director for the Humane Society of Truckee-Tahoe.
+Stephanie Nistler is the CEO for the Humane Society of Truckee-Tahoe.
 After volunteering for one year raising funds for the organization, she was hired as the first employee in 2004.
 She and her team are deeply committed to saving the lives of homeless pets in our community and beyond.

 Steph has been working in animal welfare since 1996.
 She has held many positions including Volunteer & Education Director, Special Events Director and Development Director for organizations such as No More Homeless Pets in Utah, Best Friends Animal Society, and The Humane Society of Utah.

 Steph received her bachelor of science degree from the University of Utah in 1998.
-She and her husband, Justin, are the proud parents of four HSTT alumni; Rosebud, Leroy, Wyatt & Catfish.
+She and her husband, Justin, are the proud parents of four HSTT alumni; Rosebud, Stevie Nicks, Wyatt & Catfish Jones.

 After a number of years volunteering for the Humane Society of Truckee-Tahoe, Dale jumped at the chance to join the organization's staff.
 A variety of experience, including many years as a graphic designer in Sacramento and for non-profits in the Tahoe area, combined with her time as the Membership Coordinator for the Truckee Donner Land Trust, made Dale a perfect fit as Development Manager for the Humane Society.
 Earning a degree in Humanities from Sacramento State University heightened Dale's awareness that an individual can make a difference in one's community and she has integrated that philosophy into her life here in Truckee.

 Growing up on a farm surrounded by animals ranging from family dogs to turkeys, Dale's love for animals goes back as far as she can remember.
-Dale has spent many years fostering HSTT dogs and puppies and has a beautiful dog, Alyeska, a pure bred Siberian Husky and Scout an Australian Shepherd-Sheltie mix, both adopted from HSTT.
-Dale lives with her fiance and dogs and hopes to add a cat to the family soon.
+Dale has two HSTT canine alumni, Scout and Rider.

 Erin was originally from Sacramento, but came to the beautiful Truckee area in 2006 after graduating from the California University of Sacramento with a degree in Organizational Communication.
 She worked as a marketing manager before taking the position here at the Humane Society.
-She lives with her husband, Nate, daughter, Emma, and two dogs, Chloe and Joie.
+She lives with her husband, Nate, daughter, Emma, twins, Isabella and Kellen and pup Oscar.

 Native to St. Louis, Kara received her BA from the University of Missouri - Columbia.
-Her goals within HSTT are to bridge the gap between intention and access to care for local pets, assist in the reduction of homeless animals through spay/neuter outreach, and continue to advocate for every pet in our community and beyond.
-Kara understands the importance and significance of pets to people from all walks of life, and seeks to support our community members in nurturing their animals, resulting in retention within their loving homes.
-Her hopeful wish is that every pet in our community is spayed or neutered and is given the opportunity to experience the loving bonds built through adoption!
+Her goals within HSTT are to bridge the gap between intention and access to care for local pets, assist in the reduction of homeless animals through spay/neuter outreach, and advocate for every pet and their person in our community and beyond.
+Kara understands the importance and significance of pets to people from all walks of life, and seeks to support our community members in nurturing their animals so they stay in their loving homes.
+Her hopeful wish is that every pet in our community is spayed or neutered and that our tight community embraces the opportunity to experience the loving bonds built through adoption.

-Samantha loves to ski, hike, camp, water ski and is currently working on her fly fishing skills.
-She lives in Truckee with her Fiancé Mike and their adopted dog Leo.
+Samantha loves to ski, hike, camp and travel.
+She lives in Truckee with her husband, Mike, baby daughter, Tatum and their rescued dog, Leo.